-Furthermore, Shift2Rail is working on new rail Functional System Architectures for mainline railways in its IPX activities within the LynX4Rail project.
+Furthermore, Shift2Rail is working on new rail Functional System Architectures for mainline railways in its IPX activities within the LinX4Rail project.
 The project is taking into account the architectural work done across all Shift2Rail IPs and also beyond the rail sector (e.g. aeronautics and automotive).
-LinX4Rail results will provide relevant inputs to the architectural activities in the transforming-project.
+LinX4Rail results will provide relevant inputs to the architectural activities in the TP3.

-Also coming from IPX, the TAURO project should be understood as a lighthouse activity to this transforming-project.
+Also coming from IPX, the TAURO - Technologies for the Autonomous Rail Operation - project should be understood as a lighthouse activity to this transforming-project.
 Its results are key inputs here.
-TAURO is proposing a certification procedure for the safety related functions based on artificial perception together with a common database of both real and synthetic scenarios for AI training and later certification.
+TAURO is proposing a certification procedure for the safety related functions based on artificial perception together with a common database of both real and synthetic scenarios for Al training and later certification.
 In addition, this IPX project defines the interface for remote driving and command of rail vehicles to be later standardised.
-TAURO also analyses the feasibility of using AI for automating and/or improving some functions such as the door management or the passengers' security and safety.
+TAURO also analyses the feasibility of using Al for automating and/or improving some functions such as the door management or the passengers' security and safety.
 Last but not least, the project is also studying ways to move effectively towards automated operations during the long lasting migration phase where some class B systems will still coexist.